Justar96/string-vscode-extension/README.md

-# String Codebase Indexer
+# String VS Code Extension

-A Visual Studio Code extension for streaming code chunks to MCP (Model Context Protocol) servers with real-time webhook notifications.
+A Visual Studio Code extension for streaming code chunks to backend servers with real-time webhook notifications.
 This extension provides intelligent file scanning, selective indexing, and asynchronous processing with immediate feedback through webhook integration.

+> **📋 For Developers**: This is an open-source extension template.
+See [DEVELOPER_SETUP.md](DEVELOPER_SETUP.md) for configuration and customization instructions.

 ## Core Features